 2014 saw the launch of a wallpaper with Graham & Brown, which forms part of a collection called New Wave, which is a celebration of British emerging design talent.
 Jessica has also collaborated with high profile British charity the RNLI.
 She created colourful patterns and illustrations focused around fish which have been applied to an extensive textile and stationery product range.

 Jessica is very proud to have become a member of the ASPBD team, as a masterclass tutor for module four of the ground breaking e-course.
 Jessica recorded video tutorials for the students, focused around making the perfect repeat patterns.
 Find out more about the course here: https://makeitindesign.com

 Jessica’s own range of products, which is mainly focused around colourful greetings cards are available in a growing list of shops and galleries across the UK.
 Stockists include Fenwick Bond Street, Utility and Paperchase.
 Jessica also exports her cards for overseas distribution.
 Current distributor territories are USA, Canada and Hong Kong.
 She was thrilled to be shortlisted for a 2013 Henries award, in the ‘most promising young designer/artist category’.
 The judging was undertaken by a number of high profile British buyers from outlets such as Paperchase, Scribbler and Tesco.

-The press have picked up on Jessica’s work too, and she her work has been seen on many occasions in both print and online.
+The press have picked up on Jessica’s work too, and her work has been seen on many occasions in both print and online.
 Confessions of a Design Geek, Pattern Observer and the Print Pattern blog have featured her products online.
 Printed press includes Mollie Makes, The Simple Things, Homes & Gardens, Homemaker and The Sunday Express.

 Jessica has an growing portfolio of prints and patterns that are available to license.
 Please take a look at the portfolio page to view a taster of her range, of request a password for access to the full collection.
 Jessica is available for freelance work, collaboration and commission, as well as selling her product range on a wholesale basis, so please do get in touch if you feel her design work may be suitable for you!